YaroslavK1990/AWS_grocery/infrastructure/README.md

-# Terraform Infrastructure for AWS Grocery App
+# 🔷🔹Terraform Infrastructure for AWS Grocery App

 This repository contains the Infrastructure as Code (IaC) for GroceryMate, a modern e-commerce application for online grocery shopping.
 The project is developed as part of the Cloud Track program at Masterschool's Software Engineering Bootcamp, originally created by our mentor and tutor Alejandro Roman Ibanez.